hfiref0x/Stryker/README.md

 Depending on command Stryker will either work as DSEFix/TDL or modify kernel mode process objects (EPROCESS).

 When in -load mode Stryker will use 3rd party signed driver from SysInternals Process Explorer software (driver version 1.52) to place a small loader shellcode inside it IRP_MJ_DEVICE_CONTROL/IRP_MJ_CREATE/IRP_MJ_CLOSE handler.
-This is done by overwriting physical memory where this handler code located and triggering it by calling driver IRP_MJ_CREATE (CreateFile call).
-Your mapped "driver" will run with PASSIVE_LEVEL IRQL.
+This is done by overwriting physical memory where Process Explorer dispatch handler located and triggering it by calling driver IRP_MJ_CREATE (CreateFile call).
+Triggered shellcode will map input driver as code buffer to kernel mode and run it, current IRQL will be PASSIVE_LEVEL.

 Also with slight modification shellcode can be used to simple execute your small piece of code in the kernel mode (not implemented in this tool).